gvwilson/sensibleadventures/nardica/nardica.md

 We have identified our quarry!
 Your assistance is required!"

-Every screen in the Dance Hall went blank.
 "Guess they got their warrant," the man in front of Iffy muttered.

+Every screen in the Dance Hall blanked for an instant.
-The screens came back to life
+When they came back to life,
-to show a younger version of the salesman.
+every one showed a younger version of the salesman.
 Instead of a suit,
-he was wearing the green and gold uniform of a Zillion military officer.
+he was wearing the green and gold uniform of the Brazilian Ecological Defense Co-operative.

+"You're a Zillion?"
+Iffy gasped.

 The salesman pulled his arm out of Aunt Naggie's.
 "Keep walking," he ordered.